MTrop/AJAXBlaster/README.md

 Copyright (c) 2018 Matt Tropiano.
 All rights reserved.

+## Notice

+This README's Documentation is totally incomplete.
+Sorry.

 ## Introduction

 AJAXBlaster is a reduced set, jQuery-like Ajax utility library for browser JavaScript.